roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

  "They're all in there." he replied as he pointed towards a large meeting room on the far side of the floor.
 "Weekly pep talk or brainstorming session, whatever you wanna call it."

  Nervously, I examined the meeting room from afar.
 Located in a corner, the room had two outer walls completely made up of windows and its two inner walls consisted entirely of frosted, milky glass, except for the door which was completely see-through.
 I could make up dozens of silhouettes, which were all sitting perfectly still, probably listening attentively to a central speaker.
-Report_Story #2